Skip to content

 Think of your plan as a living document, one that you can adjust as you learn more about your body and what it needs.
 The most successful wellness journeys are built on three core practices: carefully tracking your progress, building small habits that last, and working closely with a healthcare team that truly listens.
 By focusing on these areas, you can create a sustainable routine that supports your long-term health and helps you feel more in control.

-Track Your Symptoms and Progress
+Why You Should Track Your Symptoms

 When you live with fluctuating symptoms, it can be hard to see the bigger picture.
 This is where tracking comes in.
 Keeping a daily journal is an incredibly powerful tool.
 As the Cleveland Clinic suggests, writing down your symptoms, what you were doing when they occurred, and how you felt can help you and your doctor identify patterns and triggers.